harrywang/iching-book/docs/index.md

 The standstill does not last forever.
 However, it does not cease of its own accord; the right man is needed to end it.
 This is the difference between a state of peace and a state of stagnation.
 Continuous effort is necessary to maintain peace: left to itself it would change into stagnation and disintegration.
 The time of disintegration, however, does not change back automatically to a condition of peace and prosperity; effort must be put forth in order to end it.
 This shows the creative attitude that man must take if the world is to be put in order.

-index

-13. T'ung Jên / Fellowship with Men
+## 13. T'ung Jên / Fellowship with Men

 above CH'IEN THE CREATIVE, HEAVEN below LI THE CLINGING, FLAME